 Competency in employment affects work productivity as well as the survival of an organization.
 Competencies can be divided into two types: specific and general.
 Specific competency refers to the cognitive requirements needed by employees to enable them to work.
-Examples are the skills possessed by a carpenter to design furniture which is required by the customer.
-However, technological change and transition requirements of the labour market has made competency vulnerable to depreciation (Allen, Ramaekers, & Velden, 2005).
-General competency refers to the knowledge, skills, codes of conduct, and personal characteristics possessed by every member in organization.
-Examples of general competency are discipline, integrity, transparency, self-leadership qualities, team collaboration, initiative, creativity and analytical skills.
+Examples are the skills possessed by a carpenter to design furniture that is required by the customer.
+However, technological change and transition requirements of the labour market has made competency is vulnerable to depreciation (Allen, Ramaekers, & Velden, 2005).
+General competency refers to the knowledge, skills, codes of conduct, and personal characteristics' possessed by every member in organization.
+Examples of general competency are discipline, integrity, transparency, self leadership qualities, team collaboration, initiative, creativity and analytical skills.

-Competency is also defined as the ability and talent which translates the ability, behaviour and manifestation of intention owned by individuals (Boyatzis, 2008).
-Talent is measured through values, vision and personal philosophy; knowledge, competency, career development, interests and style.
+Competency is also defines as the ability and talent which translates the ability, behaviour and manifestation of intention own by individuals (Boyatzis, 2008).
+Talent is measure through values, vision and personal philosophy; knowledge, competency, career development, interests and style.
 According to Boyatzis (2008b), there are three clusters of competencies: expertise and experience, knowledge and cognitive efficiency.
 This competency would not be static because it can be developed in the performance measurement system.
-According to Slocum, Jackson and Hellriegel (2008), competency is a combination of knowledge, skills, behaviour and attitude which contributes to the efficiency of the individual.
-For example, a manager should possess six core competencies: communication, planning and administration, teamwork, strategic action, cultural diversity and selfmanagement.
-According to existing literature, competency theory can be divided into three perspectives: competencies at the individual level, organizational competencies and competency as a tool of communication between the education field and the labour market (Garavan & McGuire, 2001; Kalargyrou and Woods, 2001).
-In the higher education sector, lecturers should have high competency in teaching (Ullah, Khan, Murtaza, & Din, 2011), research (Clarke, Flanagan, & O'Neill, 2012), supervision (Paglis, Green, & Bauer, 2006) and publication (Mayrath, 2008).
+According to Slocum, Jackson and Hellriegel (2008), competency is a combination of knowledge, skills, behaviour and attitude that contributes to the efficiency of the individual.
+For example, a manager should posses six core competencies: communication, planning and administration, teamwork, strategic action, cultural diversity and self-management.
+In the literature, competency theory can be divided into three perspectives: competencies at the individual level, organizational competencies and competency as a tool of communication between education and the labour market (Garavan & McGuire, 2001; Kalargyrou & Woods, 2001).
+In higher education sector, lecturers should have high competency in teaching (Ullah, Khan, Murtaza, & Din, 2011), research (Clarke, Flanagan, & O'Neill, 2012), supervision (Paglis, Green, & Bauer, 2006) and publication (Mayrath, 2008).

-Lecturers' work performance
+Lecturers' Work Performance

 Performance measurement process of an organization is an important and challenging task for the management due to the difficulty in determining the appropriate constructs during the process.
-The task becomes more significant when it involves many employees in large organizations particularly if the process of reviewing will be carried out at individual level.
-Murphy (2008) stated that academic debates about the relationship between performance measurement and performance are interesting and useful, but they might not be helpful to the practitioners in improving performance measurement.
-Hence, the basic question to be answered is whether the constructs could be related to job performance.
+The task become more significant when it involves many employees in large size of organization particularly if the process of reviewing will be carried out at individual level.
+Murphy (2008) stated academic debates about relationship between performance measurement and performance is interesting and useful, but it cannot help the practitioners to improve performance measurement.
+Hence, the basic question to be answered is whether the constructs that can be related to job performance?

 The main objective of university is to develop knowledge through teaching, research and social service.
-The university requires lecturers with high competencies to ensure teaching and learning activities work effectively.
-At the individual level, lecturers were affected by participation in decision-making process (Sukirno & Siengthai, 2011), emotional intelligent (Mustafa & Amjad, 2011), teaching and research efficiency (Sellers-Rubio, Mas-Ruiz, & Casado-Díaz, 2010), goal orientation (Jackson, Hobman, Jimmieson, & Martin, 2009), goal orientation (Jackson et al., 2009), job stress (Kalyani R., Panchanatham N., & Parimala R., 2009), organizational commitment (Smeenk, Teelken, Eisinga, & Doorewaard, 2009) and psychological ownership (Samsinar Md-Sidin, Sambasivan, & Muniandy, 2009).
+University requires lecturers with high competency to ensure teaching and learning activities work effectively.
+At the individual level, lecturers were affected by participation in decision making process (Sukirno & Siengthai, 2011), emotional intelligent (Mustafa & Amjad, 2011), teaching and research efficiency (Sellers-Rubio, Mas-Ruiz, & Casado-Díaz, 2010), goal orientation (Jackson, Hobman, Jimmieson, & Martin, 2009), goal orientation (Jackson et al., 2009), job stress (Kalyani R., Panchanatham N., & Parimala R., 2009), organizational commitment (Smeenk, Teelken, Eisinga, & Doorewaard, 2009) and psychological ownership (Samsinar Md-Sidin, Sambasivan, & Muniandy, 2009).

-In measuring lecturers' work performance, researchers used particular dimensions.
+In measuring lecturers' work performance, researchers used few dimension.
 For example, Abdulsalam and Mawoli (2012) identified positive and moderate relationship between motivation and teaching performance while the relationship between motivation and research was negative.
-In Indonesia, Sukirno and Siengthai (2011) found lecturers' participation in decision making process has significant effect towards lectures' work performance in teaching, research activities, publication, social works and consultation.
+In Indonesia, Sukirno and Siengthai (2011) found lecturers participation in decision making process has significant effect towards lectures' work performance in teaching, research activities, publication, social works and consultation.
 Universities in South Africa, United States of America, United Kingdom, Australia and Nigeria pay more attention on teaching and research performance among their lecturers (Molefe, 2010).